Fearful Dog Training in Metro Detroit

 When Fear Becomes a Behavior Problem

-One of the most important things to understand is the connection between fear and aggression.
-When a dog perceives a threat, the options are simple: create distance or confront it.
-If a dog cannot move away due to a leash, physical restraint, or environmental limitations, that pressure can shift into aggressive behavior.
+When a dog perceives a threat, their options are simple: create distance or confront it.
+If they can’t move away—because of a leash, confinement, or environment—that pressure can shift into barking, lunging, or biting.

 This is why many serious behavior issues begin with fear.